sarahyjja/JS-beginner-workshop/lesson-2.md

 ```

 ## Introduction to JavaScript
+JavaScript is a great language to learn.
+It is run on all modern web browsers and is used to change what is displayed on the web page in response to a user's activity.

+As the official language of the web, you can build websites and applications with JavaScript alongside HTML and CSS.

 ### Running JavaScript interactively with Repl.it
 As you write code, you'll want to be able to see what it does.
 For this, you need to "run it" somewhere.
 You can do this in a number of ways, but to keep things simple today, we are going to use a tool called [Repl.it](https://replit.com/).